From hotels to travel agencies to restaurants, the hospitality industry can use text messaging to its advantage in a few key ways.

 Hotels and vacation rentals

-For a hotel or vacation rental company, one of the key objectives is to make the customer feel welcome.
-There’s a reason hoteliers call their customers guests.
+For a hotel or vacation rental company, one of the key objectives is to make the customer feel welcome and improve guest satisfaction.
+There’s a reason hoteliers call their customers hotel guests.

 Some brands want their guests to feel doted upon, that their needs are met and, indeed, exceeded.
 Some brands want their guests to feel comforted, like they’re family.
 Others want to make sure the process and experience is convenient, seamless, and snafu-free.